harryf/comedy/docs/_shows/20190910_Kontiki_10th_September_2019.md

 >
 > Kortiki, I want you guys to go wild for your last performer of the night.
 >
 > Harry Fuchs, everybody!
+Give it up!
 >
-> Give it up!
->
 > So my name is actually Harry Fuchs.
 >
-> It's a gentleman.
+> It's a German name.
 >
-> It's spelled F-U-C-K-S.
+> Spell F-U-C-K-S. You two get this, don't you?
 >
-> You two get this, don't you?
->
-> Spelled F-U-C-K-S.
+> Spell F-U-C-K-S.
 >
 > And when I'm in a room with English speakers like this, I get very upset.
 >